riffusion/riffusion-hobby/README.md

 ## Riffusion Playground

-Riffusion also has a [streamlit](https://streamlit.io/) app for interactive use and exploration.
+Riffusion contains a [streamlit](https://streamlit.io/) app for interactive use and exploration.
-This app is called the Riffusion Playground.

 Run with:
 ```